dmack6464/RealDark/README.md

 # Notes
 I recommend you add an external RadialStatus theme -- RealDark can automatically configure it if it's present!<br>
 Newer configuration themes can be mismatched with an older base theme that supports them, but your mileage may vary if you do it the other way around!<br>
+RealDark Annoyances can be used without the RealDark theme -- just make sure to add and enable RealDark Configuration too!<br>
 <p align="center"><img src="./img/1.png" alt="RealDark Example"></p>
 <p align="center"><img src="./img/2.png" alt="RealDark Example"></p>
 <p align="center"><img src="./img/3.png" alt="RealDark Example"></p>